juvsqz/react-snake-game/README.md

 ## Prerequisites
 - NodeJS - atleast 12.16.*
 - Yarn - Alternative package manager to npm.
-Npm can still be used

 ## Technologies

 These are the core technologies & libraries used in the project.